Pathways

 How often are in-club competitions?

-We typically hold 1–2 in-club competitions per year, bringing together gymnasts from SWL Gymnastics, Fulham Gymnastics, and Apex Gymnastics.
+We typically hold one to two in-club competitions per year, bringing together gymnasts from SWL Gymnastics, Fulham Gymnastics and Apex Gymnastics.
 Everyone gets a chance to perform and receive feedback.

 What if my child gets nervous at competitions?

-Nerves are completely normal!
-In-club competitions are specifically designed to help gymnasts build confidence in a familiar, supportive environment.
-Coaches work with nervous gymnasts to develop coping strategies.
+Nerves are completely normal.
+In-club competitions are designed to build confidence in a familiar, supportive environment, and coaches work with nervous gymnasts on coping strategies.

 What are external competitions like?

-Do we have to attend external competitions if in Performance grade?
+Do we have to attend external competitions in Performance grade?

-Performance grade means we believe your child is ready and we plan to enter them, but we discuss this with families first.
-There may be valid reasons a gymnast doesn't compete externally, and we work with families to make the right decisions.
+Performance grade means we believe your child may be ready for external competition opportunities, but we discuss this with families first.
+There may be valid reasons a gymnast does not compete externally, and we work with families to make the right decisions.

 What to expect in squads